Violence at Jerusalem holy site raises fears of escalation

 The mosque sits in a hilltop compound sacred to both Jews and Muslims, and conflicting claims over it have spilled into violence before, including a bloody 11-day war between Israel and Hamas, the Islamic militant group that rules Gaza.
 Al-Aqsa is the third-holiest site in Islam and stands in a spot known to Jews as the Temple Mount, which is the holiest site in Judaism.

-Israeli Prime Minister Benjamin Netanyahu said Israel was working to “calm tensions" at the holy site.
+Israeli Prime Minister Benjamin Netanyahu said the country was working to “calm tensions" at the holy site.

 People who were detained at the compound and later released said police used batons, chairs, rifles and whatever else they could find to strike Palestinians, including women and children, who responded by hurling stones and setting off firecrackers that they'd brought to evening prayers for fear of possible clashes.
 Outside the mosque’s gate, police dispersed crowds of young men with stun grenades and rubber bullets.